spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/interaction/commands/create-delete-spatialos-entities.md

   * [define the entity's template]({{urlRoot}}/reference/concepts/entity-templates)
   * [send the `CreateEntity` world command]({{urlRoot}}/reference/workflows/monobehaviour/interaction/commands/world-commands#createentity).

 > When you create an entity, the SpatialOS GDK for Unity by default does not associate a GameObject with it.
-For more information on how to enable this, see [representing entities with gameobjects]({{urlRoot}}/reference/workflows/monobehaviour/linking/spatialos-entities).
+For more information on how to enable this, see [the GameObject Creation Feature Module]({{urlRoot}}/modules/game-object-creation/overview) documentation.

 The following code snippet shows an example of how to create an entity inside a MonoBehaviour.
 This example MonoBehaviour would be enabled on any worker containing the corresponding GameObject.